 Treating an ash tree

 If your ash tree is healthy, you are required to have it treated against the emerald ash borer once every two years.
-The city offered this service free of charge through July 31, 2019.
-Next spring, ash tree owners will be informed as to whether this program is still being offered.
+The city offered this service free of charge last year to assist ash tree owners.
+It will be offered again in the spring.

 Felling or replacing an ash tree

-To have your tree felled, you must apply for a felling permit.
+To do so, you must apply for a felling permit.

 Once your ash tree has been felled, you may apply for a subsidy to reimburse felling costs.
 This financial assistance is conditional to replacing the felled ash tree, which the city can do free of charge.

-If you decide to replace your ash tree yourself, please see this list of allowable species (in French).
+If you decide to replace your ash tree yourself, the costs of purchasing and planting the tree will not be reimbursed.
+Before buying your new tree, please see this list of allowable species (in French).

 Disposing of ash wood residue